katydecorah/font-library/CONTRIBUTING.md

 [Visit families.json](families.json)

-- Each font should have no more than 5 tags
+- Each font should have no more than 5 tags.
-- Avoid creating new tags that are similar to already established tags, instead consolidate or rename all similar tags if a different tag name is more intuitive
+- Avoid creating new tags that are similar to already established tags, instead consolidate or rename all similar tags if a different tag name is more intuitive.
-- Avoid ambiguous names for tags; make the tag name intuitive (Would you use this tag to find font X?)
+- Avoid ambiguous names for tags; make the tag name intuitive (Would you use this tag to find font X?).
+- A tag must be used by more than one font.

 These guidelines are enforced by tests.
 You can run the tests locally by first running `npm ci` from the command line and then `npm test`.
 Alternatively, you can wait to create a pull request and the tests will run there.